1901 Wright Glider

 Contact Us

-Believing the inadequate lift of the 1900 glider to be shallow 1/23 camber, they initially built the 1901 glider with the 1/12 camber recommended by Lilienthal.
-Sluggish performance caused them to change the camber to 1/19, but the 7-foot chord wings (aspect ratio of 3) still caused marginal performance.
+Believing the inadequate lift of the 1900 glider to be its shallow 1/23 camber, they initially built the 1901 glider with the 1/12 camber recommended by Lilienthal.
+They also greatly increased the size of the wings.
+Sluggish performance and problems with control caused them to change the camber to 1/19, but the low aspect (wingspan to chord) ratio of just 3:1 still caused marginal performance.
 They found a slight anhedral (drooping wing tips) provided resistance to side gusts.
 Unstable anhedral wings were characteristic on most subsequent Wright airplanes.

 References: